wylie102/MakeItParquet/structure.md

 ### Settings class

-- Class to parse CLI arguments and store them, also creates path object from the input path provided, and discerns and stores whether targat object is a file or directory.
+- Parses CLI arguments and resolves the input path.
+- Discerns whether the target is a file or directory.

-- Settings also initiates an asynchronous logging process.
+- Initialises asynchronous logging for the application.

 ## DataTad.py